 M – Maintenance

-Just as the U.S. Navy adds a planning phase to the training framework, they add a maintenance phase that furth completes the overall process.
+Just as the U.S. Navy adds a planning phase to the training framework, they add a maintenance phase that completes the overall process.
 The maintenance phase involves the life cycle maintenance of the training itself using continuous improvement methods.
-It is often complementary to a more modern educational process which supports the continuous educational development of members through the use social media and other web based tools.
+It is often complementary to a more modern educational process that supports the continuous educational development of members through the use social media and other web-based tools.

 Are you looking for additional tools for your corporate training toolbox?